GluuFederation/docs-gg-prod/3.1.3/source/index.md

 Gluu Gateway uses the following components:

-1. **[Gluu Server v3.1.3](https://gluu.org):** A free open-source software package for identity and access management.
+1. **[Gluu Server v3.1.3](https://gluu.org):** A free open source software package for identity and access management.
 You should need to use Gluu Server version >= 3.1.3.
 1. **[OXD-Server v3.1.3](https://oxd.gluu.org):** An OpenID Connect and UMA middleware service used for client credential management and cryptographic validation.
-1. **[Kong v0.11.x](https://getkong.org):** The open-source API Gateway and Micro services Management Layer, delivering high performance and reliability.
+1. **[Kong v0.11.x](https://getkong.org):** The open source API Gateway and Micro services Management Layer, delivering high performance and reliability.
 1. **[Gluu Kong plugins]()**: Use Gluu Server to control access to upstream APIs using OAuth 2.0 clients and UMA 2.0.
 1. **[Admin GUI - Konga]()**: A web administration portal, based on [Konga](https://github.com/pantsel/konga) GUI, that makes it easier to manage your Gluu Gateway.
 1. **Others**: The following runtime environment required by the Gluu Gateway package: